KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_A.md

           where cancellation is NULL
           group by 1
   <b> Explanation: </b>

-  runner_orders table contains the assignment information for each order to its corresponding runner_id.
-It also contains cancellation attribute whose value is NULL for successful orders.
-  By using the above mentioned columns(runner_id, cancellation) we can extract the count of orders for each runner where cancellation is null to get successful     orders.
-  To get the successful orders of the runners not present in runner_orders table we can left join with the runners table and can make the count to zero if it is     not present in runner_orders table.
+   By change here, I think it is the exclusions and extras.
+As they are talking for each delivered pizza, we need to consider cancellation status by which we require to join customer_orders which contains customer details and runner_orders which contains cancellation information.
+After joining the tables we need to check the orders for each customer_id whether a change is included or not which can easily done by case statements.
+If a change is included we can count as 1 else 0 for changed_orders and vice-versa for unchanged orders.
+To get the total orders we enclose case statements in sum function and gorup by over customer_id will give the required results.

   <b> Result: </b>

   ![image](https://github.com/KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/assets/30626886/71df260f-7e7c-41e9-86fc-4923136114b3)